bugsbugsbux/notes-on-nix/notes-on-nix.md

 `#` **comments** the rest of the line, while `/*` starts a comment which ends with the next `*/`.

-**Whitespace** is generally not significant, thus most nix-expressions may be written in a single line.
+**Whitespace** is generally not significant, thus most code may be written in a single line.
 An example where a single space makes a difference is: `let foo=1; bar=foo -1; bar` (returns the value of bar:
 `0`) while the following throws the error "undefined variable 'foo-1'":
 `let foo=1; bar=foo-1; bar`.